godaddy/terminus/README.md

   console.log('cleanup finished, server is shutting down');
 }

-function healthCheck () {
+function healthcheck () {
   return Promise.resolve(
     // optionally include a resolve value to be included as
-    // info in the health check response
+    // info in the healthcheck response
   )
 }